ireneewang/summerwork/RMarkdown/slotmachine.md

     ## 1   DD   DD   DD  0.03  0.03  0.03
     ## 2    7   DD   DD  0.03  0.03  0.03
     ## 3  BBB   DD   DD  0.06  0.03  0.03

+## Fourth

+[**7/29/20:slotmachine4.R**](../R/slotmachine4.R): This final section of the book introduces how to write code quickly, which is then used to simulate 10 million slot machine plays.
+I incorporated vectorized code and quick loops to carry out this task. s